 The mixing equipment shall be so operated that the mixed depth of stabilised pavement shall be to the fullspecified depth.
 Mixing using graders, profilers, rotary hoes and other agricultural type implements shall not be approved for stabilisation work.

-For GP, GB and most cement blends, two passes of the stabiliser are required to be performed to obtain an even mixture of the binder throughout the pavement depth.
+A minimum of two passes of the stabiliser are required to be performed to obtain an even mixture of the binder throughout the pavement depth.